Elevate-Code/streamlit-projectstarter/README.md

 ## 🚨 Delete this top section after cloning 🚨

-To get started with this template, follow all these steps:
+To get started with this template, follow all the steps in the collapsible section below.

-1. On this GitHub repo page, in the top right corner above files, click the **Use this template** > **Create a new repo** button.
-2. OR use `git clone https://github.com/Ecom-Analytics-Co/streamlit-projectstarter.git yourprojectname` to clone this repo to your local machine.
-3. Edit the `requirements.txt` file to match the dependencies you need for your project.
-4. Check out the [streamlit_tips.md](streamlit_tips.md) file for how to use the debugger with VS Code or PyCharm and other tips.
-5. Run `python start_project.py` to create template .env files, then delete this script file as it is no longer needed.
-6. ⚠️ Remove this entire section from your README.md file once you've cloned the repository and are ready to proceed with your project.
+⚠️ After cloning, remove this entire section from your README.md file once you've cloned the repository and are ready to proceed with your project.

 <details>
 <summary>